sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/lifetime-annotations.md

 ::: incremental

-- References refer variables (stack-allocated memory).
+- References refer to variables (stack-allocated memory).

 - A variable has a lifetime: